Hiimus/veggie-time/README.md

 ![user-journey2](readme_img/user_journey/user-journey2.JPG) ![user-journey3](readme_img/user_journey/user-journey3.JPG)

 ### Register Page
 If the user does not own a user account, the user has to register to get access to all pages and features.
 This is done by clicking on the "Register" link found in the navbar/sidebar or in the footer.
-However, if the user already own an account, the user can click the "Log In" link either below the form, in the navbar/sidebar or in the footer.
-Once on the register page, the user fill in a username and a password, both with requirements mentioned below the input fields.
+However, if the user already owns an account, the user can click the "Log In" link either below the form, in the navbar/sidebar or in the footer.
+Once on the register page, the user fills in a username and a password, both with requirements mentioned below the input fields.

 ![user-journey4](readme_img/user_journey/user-journey4.JPG)

 ### Login Page
 The login page looks similar to the register page.
 If the wrong username or password is submitted, a message will let the user know.
-BILDE.
 If the user provides correct information, the user will be directed to the profile page.

 ### Profile Page
 The user can view their profile when clicking on "My Profile".
 However, this page will not be accessed if the user is not logged in.